-FY 2011 -12 Service Enhancements/ Reductions
+FY 2012 -13 Service Enhancements/ Reductions

-- Restored Merit review program with resulting salary increases of 1-3%. - Provided full-year's funding of the Annually Required Contribution for the Retiree Health Reimbursement Arrangement (RHRA) programs. - Provided full-year's funding for the RHRA catch-up contribution for employees who have already completed the required 20 years' service with the City and may qualify for the program upon full retirement. - Eliminated 16 vacant positions. - \$8.8 million Five-Year Capital Improvements program - emphasizes transportation improvements, parks and rec. facilities - \$5.8 million in Tourism Development funds for Conv Ctr, Grand Park, Stadium R&R, possible park land acquisition - Funding for 3rd Av S. Gateway in FY 2012-13; 4th Av and Ocean Blvd.
-2nd to 9th Streetcape in 2015-16 - \$1.6 million GO debt in 2016 for Fire Station #7 at Harrelson Blvd.
+- Incorporated a Market Increase resulting salary increases of 1-3%. - Provided full-year's funding of the Annually Required Contribution for the Retiree Health Reimbursement Arrangement (RHRA) programs. - Provided full-year's funding for the RHRA catch-up contribution for employees who have already completed the required 20 years' service with the City and may qualify for the program upon full retirement. - \$37.4 million Five-Year General Capital Improvements program - emphasizes transportation system improvements, parks and rec. facilities - \$7 million in Tourism Development funds for Stadium R&R, Ashley Booth Field & Turf R&R and additional multipurpose fields on the formerAir Base. - \$21.5 Funding for 3rd Av S. Gateway in FY 2012-13; 4th Av and Ocean Blvd.
+2nd to 9th Streetcape in 2015-16 - \$7.1 million GO debt funding for the final phase of Grand Park and the balance of funding for Myrtle Beach Convention Center HVAC in 2013 and for Fire Station #7 at Harrelson Blvd in 2017.